ABINAYA-27-76/JAVA_DS_Module-6/Ex4-Evaluation-of-nature of resultant matrrix.md

 ## Algorithm
 1. Start the program.
-2.Read the dimensions of both matrices (rows and columns).
+2. Read the dimensions of both matrices (rows and columns).
-Check whether Matrix A and Matrix B have the same dimensions.
+3. Check whether Matrix A and Matrix B have the same dimensions.
-If not, display “Matrices are not of same dimension” and stop.
+4. If not, display “Matrices are not of same dimension” and stop.
-3. Read Matrix A and check each element:

-If every element is odd, continue.

-If any element is even, mark A as invalid and stop further checking.

 5. Read Matrix A and check each element:

-If every element is odd, continue.
+6. If every element is odd, continue.

-If any element is even, mark A as invalid and stop further checking.
+7. If any element is even, mark A as invalid and stop further checking.

-5.If both matrices are valid, compute the resultant matrix (e.g., A + B or any operation specified).
+8. If both matrices are valid, compute the resultant matrix (e.g., A + B or any operation specified).
-Determine the nature of the resultant matrix:
+9. Determine the nature of the resultant matrix:

-If all elements are odd, print “Resultant matrix is an Odd Matrix”.
+10. If all elements are odd, print “Resultant matrix is an Odd Matrix”.

-If all elements are even, print “Resultant matrix is an Even Matrix”.
+11. If all elements are even, print “Resultant matrix is an Even Matrix”.

-Otherwise, print “Resultant matrix is a Mixed Matrix”.

-6.Display the Resultant Matrix.
+12. Display the Resultant Matrix.

-7.Stop the program.
+13. Stop the program.

 ## Program:
 ```